awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-draining.md

 # Container instance draining<a name="container-instance-draining"></a>

-**Note**
-You don't need to take any action related to container instance draining when using an Amazon ECS capacity provider\.
-The capacity provider coordinates container instance draining with the Auto Scaling group\.

 There might be times when you need to remove a container instance from your cluster; for example, to perform system updates, update the Docker daemon, or to scale down the cluster capacity\.
 Amazon ECS provides the ability to transition a container instance to a `DRAINING` status\.
 This is referred to as *container instance draining*\.
 When a container instance is set to `DRAINING`, Amazon ECS prevents new tasks from being scheduled for placement on the container instance\.

 ## Draining behavior for services<a name="draining-service-behavior"></a>